 West Orange: 92 Old Northfield Road, Suite 2, West Orange, NJ 07052

 Finding a Dermatologist in NYC

 In a city full of choices, it can be confusing when searching for the best dermatologist in NYC.
 The most important criteria when looking for a dermatologist is making sure they are board-certified, have had proper medical training, have a medical degree (MD) and have had sufficient amount of experience, particularly in the treatments, procedures or skin concerns that you are interested in.
 It’s essential to do your homework and spend time looking for the right match in your dermatologist, as this is someone who will be helping you achieve your aesthetic goals and any medical skincare issues that may arise.
-Since New York City has its own special set of elements that can contribute to your skin’s overall health, it certainly helps to have a doctor who is well-schooled in the ins and outs of living in NYC and the toll it can take on your skin.
+Since New York City has its own special set of elements that can contribute to your skin’s overall health, it certainly helps to have a doctor who is well-schooled in the ins and outs of living in New York and the toll it can take on your skin.

-NYC Pollution Can Lead to Acne
+Alert: Pollution Can Lead to Acne!